-The models of the forms published in the official journal of the EU are surrounded by an outside frame that represents the edges of a typical A4 sheet of paper, reduced by a certain ratio, identical in height and in width, to allow its publication in the OJEU.
+The models of the forms published in the legal provisions are surrounded by an outside frame that represents the edges of a plain A4 sheet of paper, reduced by a certain ratio, identical in height and in width, to allow its publication in the OJEU.
 The models of the forms themselves are also reduced by the same ratio in all their components.

+The forms shall be printed with black ink (content and layout) on white plain A4 paper sheets.

+Please note that the embedded XLS file in section 9 of this document contains the layouts to be used, which are fully aligned to the published layouts of the legal provisions (UCC and CTC).

-Printing of Data Group “Seals ID”
+Printing of Data Groups Transport equipment [19 07] and Seal [19 10]

+To make the correct link between the Data Groups Transport equipment [19 07] and Seal [19 10] the following rules shall be observed:

+The sequence number printed in box Seal [19 10] refers to the sequence number of the 'Transport equipment' instances.

+For example: 1/ID of Seal1, ID of Seal2 on the same equip; 2/ID of Seal1 on Equipm 2.

+1/AB123456, AB123457; 2/AB123458

+The declaration goods item number provided under the 'Goods Reference' data group is printed in box 'Transport equipment' (e.g. 1/BICU1234565/1/1-3; 2/ADCU1234565/1/4-10).

+When the goods reference information is not provided in the system, because all the items are in the same container, the declarations goods item number(s) are not printed in box 'Transport equipment'.

+For the transport equipment without seals attached, nothing is printed in box Seal [19 10].

-When more seals are used and each of them is identified with a serial number, only the first and the last numbers of the seals sequence should be printed.
+When more seals are used and each of them is identified with a serial number, only the first and the last numbers of the seals sequence should be printed, separated by a dash line “-“ (e.g. Seal1-Seal10).
 It is important to note that in this case the seals used must be in sequence, without interruption of numbering.
+In case more seals are used in the same occurrence and the serial numbers are not in sequence, each seal is separated by a comma “,”.

+Visual example:

-Printing of Box 51 (Intended offices of transit and country) - “CO of Transit [17 04]”
+Printing of Box “Customs Office of Transit [17 04]” and “Customs Office of Exit for Transit [17 06]

-Only up to 6 Customs Offices of Transit will be printed in this box.
+For each of both boxes, a maximum of 9 codes will be provided, separated by semi-colon (;) and sorted according to the planned itinerary.

+Example: 1/CH123456; 2/IT987654; 3/RS246801; 4/BG999111; 5/TR000123

-The fonts mentioned under point below allow the printing of the attribute “Customs Office of Transit” in the given length (sequence number + reference number)
+The fonts mentioned in section 7 below allow the printing of up to 9 “Customs Office of Transit” and “Customs office of Exit for Transit” (sequence number + reference number).

+Printing of box “Guarantee [99 02 - 99 03 - 99 04]”

+When Individual guarantee vouchers are used in sequence, i.e. without interruption of numbering, then only the first and the last serial numbers of the vouchers should be printed, separated by “(…)”.

 Fonts to be used

-TAD/TSAD
+TAD

-The following fonts (available in MS Windows environment) should be used:
+One of the following fonts (available in MS Windows environment) must be used to print the content of the declaration: